-During the 2020 - 2021 academic year, the RADS program along with other academic programs went into a survival mode and directed all efforts on maintaining adequate clinical assignments and proper didactic course delivery.
-While on the 2020 assessment plan the action was most continue to monitor, again trying to survive.
-There were still areas of the assessment plan that demonstrated improvement.
-One such area was on objective 1.2, using the same test tool with the main difference was the course delivery method.
-In 2021 the delivery went back to face-to-face delivery and there was a 3 point increase on this particular test.
-Just bring the issue back home for a hands-on Profession like RADS that face to face is so important.
+During the 2020-2021 academic year, the RADS program, along with other academic programs, entered survival mode, focusing on maintaining adequate clinical assignments and effective didactic course delivery.
+The 2020 assessment plan primarily called for continued monitoring, as the priority was to endure the challenges.
+Despite this, there were still areas within the assessment plan that showed improvement.
+For instance, in Objective 1.2, the same test tool was used, with the main difference being the course delivery method.
+In 2021, the program returned to face-to-face instruction, resulting in a 3-point increase on this particular test.
+This highlights the importance of in-person learning for a hands-on profession like RADS, where face-to-face interaction is crucial.

-During the 2021 - 2022 academic year, the RADS program specifically in the professional phase of the program noticed a decline in knowledge from RADS foundation courses.
-The program faculty and officials contributed this decline in knowledge to the interruptions in the delivery of the course materials from COVID-19 and the multiple natural disasters that plagued the Lake Charles area.
-While on the 2021 assessment plan, the action was mostly continued to monitor or trend, one area where the benchmark was not met was a selection of proper exposure factors.
-To enhance the area of proper exposure factor selection, the University Faculty met the Clinical Preceptors at the Clinical Settings to establish exercises to reinforce the discussion of the proper selection of exposure factors.
-During the RADS 465 course which is the capstone course there were also daily quizzes implemented to discuss proper exposure factor selection.
-There was an increase in answering questions of mock certification exams administered during RADS 465 in the area of exposure factor selection.
-The results of the national certification examination for this cohort of students (class of 2022) in the area of exposure factor selection will be more documentation.
+During the 2021-2022 academic year, the RADS program, particularly in its professional phase, observed a decline in knowledge retention from foundational RADS courses.
+Program faculty and officials attributed this decline to disruptions in course delivery caused by COVID-19 and multiple natural disasters affecting the Lake Charles area.
+The 2021 assessment plan primarily involved continued monitoring, but one area where the benchmark was not met was the selection of proper exposure factors.

+To address this issue, university faculty collaborated with Clinical Preceptors at clinical settings to create exercises reinforcing the proper selection of exposure factors.
+Additionally, in the RADS 465 capstone course, daily quizzes were implemented to focus on this topic.
+As a result, there was an improvement in answering questions related to exposure factor selection on mock certification exams administered during RADS 465.
+The national certification examination results for this cohort (class of 2022) in the area of exposure factor selection will provide further documentation of these efforts.

 - SLO 1.3 evaluates the student's ability to apply the principles of radiation protection.
 One of the tools used to measure this was the average grade on RADS 349 test 2.
-In the Fall of 2022, the faculty decided to change the textbook for the course, which we believe contributed to an increase in the average score by 2.8%. - The national first-time passage rate on the certification examination for the 2023 cohort of students will be evaluated to see if the purchase of the Cloverlearning boot camp platform increases the first-time passage rate.
+In the Fall of 2022, the faculty decided to change the textbook for the course, which we believe contributed to an increase in the average score by 2.8%. - The national first-time passage rate on the certification examination for the 2023 cohort of students will be evaluated to see if the purchase of the Cloverlearning Boot Camp platform increases the first-time passage rate.
 The program had planned to review the results of the national certification examination in the area of exposure factor selection; however, because of the poor results of the first-time passage rate, the results would be skewed.